 Consider using Raised Bed Soil to fill up your raised vegetable garden.
 Sold by the bag, raised bed garden soil is specifically formulated for raised beds and is the ideal soil recipe for raised bed gardening.
 Raised Bed Soil is formulated to be used as a stand-alone soil mix in a raised bed that sits on the soil or is wholly enclosed in a container.

 It provides the picture-perfect opportunity to establish the most favorable growing environment for your plants.
 Organic Raised Bed Soil is well-draining and takes the guesswork out of determining the soil quality because it is already pH balanced to be between 5.8 and 7.5, which is optimal for growing vegetables.

-Raised Vegetable Garden Soil Amendments
+Soil Amendments For Your Raised Vegetable Garden

 Even if you have top-notch raised bed soil in your vegetable garden beds, it is essential to amend your soil with organic matter and compost to replace the nutrients that are being readily used by the plants that grow there.